TROVE + THE FUTURE of NEWS

 ADVERTISING

-What didn't work was pulled and replacement options were rapidly deployed.
+What didn't work was pulled, and replacement options were rapidly deployed.

 EMAIL COMMUNICATIONS

-Trove generated no less than seven email products meant to solicit a specific response from our users.
-Most recipients found the Daily Digest and Welcome emails useful.
-The email team was relentless in analyzing the results of our products and would engage design and editorial teams to suss out the edits and tweaks needed to make the most of our communications.
+Most recipients found the Daily Digest and Welcome emails helpful.
+The email team was relentless in analyzing our products' results.
+It would engage the design and editorial teams to suss out the edits and tweaks needed to maximize our communications.

 UX SOLUTIONS HIT LIST (a select cross-section)

 While we had only four designers at Trove, I was no stranger to working with a deficit.
 It allowed us to wear many hats and leave our mark on all the facets of product design.
-The designers had a healthy mix of UX/UI, iOS design/dev skills , web design/dev skills, and user-testing experience; but each claimed a platform or main function as their specialty.
+The designers had a healthy mix of UX/UI, iOS design/dev skills, web design/dev skills, and user-testing experience; but each claimed a platform or main function as their specialty.

 ANNUAL TOP 10 FIXES